springfall2008/batpred/docs/output-data.md

 There is a lot of output in the logfile, this is normal!

+If you are using the Predbat add-on then the logfile can easily be viewed via the 'Log' tab of the [Predbat web console](#web-interface).

-Depending on how you installed Predbat the logfile will be held in one of three different directories in Home Assistant and the filename varies slightly:
+To directly view the physical logfile, it can be found in one of three different directories in Home Assistant with slightly different filenames depending on how you installed Predbat:

 - if you have used the [Predbat add-on installation method](install.md#predbat-add-on-install), the logfile will be `/addon_configs/6adb4f0d_predbat/predbat.log`,

+- if the [HACS, Appdaemon add-on then Predbat installation method](install.md#predbat-installation-into-appdaemon), it's `/homeassistant/appdaemon/appdaemon.log`, or

-- if the [combined AppDaemon/Predbat add-on installation method](install.md#appdaemon-predbat-combined-install) was used, it's `/addon_configs/46f69597_appdaemon-predbat/predbat.log`,
+- if the [combined AppDaemon/Predbat add-on installation method](install.md#appdaemon-predbat-combined-install) was used, it's `/addon_configs/46f69597_appdaemon-predbat/predbat.log`.
-or

-- with the [HACS, Appdaemon add-on then Predbat installation method](install.md#predbat-installation-into-appdaemon), it's `/homeassistant/appdaemon/appdaemon.log`.

-You will need to use a file editor within Home Assistant (e.g. either the File editor or Studio Code Server add-on's) to view Predbat's logfile - see [editing configuration files within Home Assistant](install.md#editing-configuration-files-in-home-assistant) if you need to install an editor.
+You will need to use a file editor within Home Assistant (e.g. either the File editor or Studio Code Server add-on's) to view Predbat's logfile if you are not using the Predbat add-on.
+See [editing configuration files within Home Assistant](install.md#editing-configuration-files-in-home-assistant) if you need to install an editor.

 ## Automated monitoring that Predbat and GivTCP are running OK